rsyslog/rsyslog/source/rainerscript/functions/rs-field.rst

 With a string as the field delimiter
 ------------------------------------

-This example returnes the second field delimited by "#011".
+This example returns the second field delimited by "#011".
 In this example $msg will be "field1#011field2#011field3#011field4".

 .. code-block:: none